BananaAccounting/Germany/EÜRDossier/Readme_next.md

 #### Results form last work period
 * Complete accounting files for Einnahmeüberschußrechnung, with different versions of accounting plans incl. headers and groups, a comprehensive VAT table and a printed EÜR report
 * The file contains all the relevant DATEV and ELSTER data/information for creating UStVA and EÜR reports.
-It is ready for starting developping the apps.
+It is ready so that app development could start any time.
 The files also show ELSTER-SKR03 Zuordnung.
 * A set of relevant information concering ELSTER forms, DATEV systematics or account funcionality attributions
 * A structure and detailed agenda for a user tutorial/ guide for German market region